We’re glad you’re here!

 Q: Do you have small groups?

 Yes, we do!
-We have a small group bible study that meets once a week in member’s homes.
+We have small group bible studies that meet on Wednesdays.
 There is also a prayer group that meets on Tuesdays at the church building.

 Q: How can I serve?